codidact/docs/User-Help/CodidactMainPageFAQ.md

 ## Why do we need Codidact when Stack Exchange exists?

 Codidact aims to create a Questions & Answers platform that is more than just Q&A: We're here to serve the needs of the community.
-We differ from Stack Exchange in several core ways, of which perhaps the most significant is that Stack Exchange is a for-profit company while Codidact is currently run by volunteers, with plans to create a non-profit entity in the future.
+We differ from Stack Exchange in several core ways, of which perhaps the most significant is that Stack Exchange is a for-profit company while Codidact is currently run by volunteers and incorporated as a UK Community Interest Company.
 This means that instead of focusing on profit, we can focus entirely on the needs of our communities.
 You can read more in [The Codidact Vision](https://meta.codidact.com/articles/276296).

 ## What communities currently exist on Codidact?